catamphetamine/react-pages/README.md

   // body: () => ...

   // (is used only in development mode - removes client-side rendering flicker)
-  // this CSS will be inserted into server rendered webpage <head/> <style/> tag
+  // This CSS text will be inserted into server rendered webpage <head/> <style/> tag.
+  // If you're using Webpack then the CSS text is the result of a require() call.
   style: () => require('../assets/style.scss').toString()
 })
 ```